-For rimegepant, the average annualized potential budgetary impact when using its assumed placeholder price was an additional per-patient cost of approximately \$2,820 versus usual care.
-Its average annualized potential budget impact versus usual care at its prices to reach cost-effectiveness thresholds of \$50,000 to \$150,000 per QALY ranged from approximately \$190 per patient to approximately \$570 per patient.
+For rimegepant, the average annualized potential budgetary impact when using its assumed placeholder price was an additional per-patient cost of approximately \$2,260 versus usual care.
+Its average annualized potential budget impact versus usual care at the threshold prices for \$50,000 to \$150,000 per QALY ranged from approximately \$200 per patient to approximately \$1,170 per patient.

-As shown in Figure 7.2, approximately 8% of eligible patients could be treated in a given year without crossing the ICER budget impact threshold of \$819 million at rimegepant's assumed placeholder price.
-Approximately 39% of eligible patients could be treated without crossing the budget impact threshold at its price to reach the cost-effectiveness threshold of \$150,000, increasing to approximately 58% at the price to reach \$50,000 per QALY.
+As shown in Figure 7.2, approximately 10% of eligible patients could be treated in a given year without crossing the ICER budget impact threshold of \$819 million at rimegepant's assumed placeholder price.
+Approximately 18% of eligible patients could be treated without crossing the budget impact threshold at the \$150,000 threshold price, increasing to approximately 55% at the price to reach \$100,000 per QALY.
+All eligible patients could be treated at the \$50,000 per QALY threshold price, with estimated potential budget impact of approximately 91% of the threshold.